 Forms I and II

 The Form I and II art courses are designed to be more sophisticated as boys have more room for exploration and development of individual ideas.
-The Form I boys derive their content through a survey of historical art movements including Realism, Impressionism, Cubism and Abstract Painting.
+The Form I boys derive their content through a survey of historical art movements including Ancient art, Impressionism, Cubism and Abstract Painting.
 The related projects include ceramic sculpture and acrylic painting.
 The second semester focuses on developing an understanding of linear perspective and how it relates to observational drawing and spatial depth.
-The boys finish the year with a computer-aided design unit requiring them to create a concept design for an outdoor sculpture.
-Boys in Form II focus on sustainable design with an emphasis on form and content.
-They are taken through a series of stages meant to enhance their problem-solving skills.
-Each student executes a small-scale furniture model in cardboard which is recycled from materials within the school building.
-Students spend the second half of the semester studying organic form through observational drawing and ceramic sculpture exercises.
+The boys finish the year working with clay and designing their own car.
+Boys in Form II focus on sculpture with an emphasis on form and content.
+They are taken through a series of steps designed to develop their skill using clay, armature building and sculpting with plaster.
+Each student creates a ceramic hand from observation.
+Students spend the second half of the semester creating a large sculpture inspired by Claes Oldenberg from a variety of materials.
 Frequent critiques are a major component and are meant to develop critical thinking skills.